Christ’s Resurrection – Hoax or History?

-To the apostle Paul it was the hinge doctrine for the first-century Church: “If Christ is not risen, then our preaching is vain and your faith is also vain” (1 Corinthians 15:14).
+To the Bible writer Paul this was the hinge doctrine of the Christian Faith: “If Christ is not risen, then our preaching is vain and your faith is also vain” (1 Corinthians 15:14).

-With so much at stake we can never get tired of asking: Just what is the evidence for the resurrection of Jesus Christ?
 Did it really happen?
-Can it be solidly proven?
 Or is it, as some people believed in Peter’s day, and some still charge today, a “cunningly devised fable” (2 Peter 1:16)?

-That is exactly what the four gospels claim to be: eyewitness testimony set to writing (Luke 1:1-4, John 19:35).
+Let’s consider that the four gospels claim to be eyewitness testimony set to writing (Luke 1:1-4, John 19:35).

 Did Jesus really die?

 It is a bold question, and a dagger aimed at the very vitals of Christianity: Could Jesus Christ have faked a death on the cross?
 Could He, the greatest moral teacher who ever lived, have lived out a lie?
 Did Christ, by some amazing cunning tactic, fool His fanatical antagonists during a public execution?
 However fascinating this theory, it completely breaks down.